Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Simulation setup

 In a ultra-fast TOF and low counts setting, a significant portion of the variables can be deactivated with this approach ($\approx$70\% in this study).
-The $\omega$ were defined in two steps.
+The pixel weights for the UDE penalization (i.e. $\omega$ of~\eqref{eq:geoPenal}) were defined in two steps.
 First, it would be detrimental to penalize pixels that have a low value since the UDE property can not be evaluated accurately in those cases.
+For this proof of concept, we applied a hard threshold for pixels lower than 9.0 since it was the highest value found in the body of the phantom for the simulation groundtruth (i.e. the true number of emissions per pixel).
 Second, the strength of the penalty applied on a pixel should be positively correlated with its value.
 We chose to set the weights at each iteration as the value of the pixels of the previous iteration which was inspired from the approach used in the OSL-MLEM algorithm~\cite{green1990bayesian}.
 Thus, the pixel-dependent weights were defined as

 Our initial tests had shown that the proposed model did not perform well when it was initialized with an uniform image.
-This might have been due to the update scheme of $\omega$ which results in the objective function being drastically modified at each iterations.
+This might have been due to the update scheme of $\omega$ which results in the objective function being drastically modified at each iteration.
 However, we observed that the MLEM model could produce an adequate initialization for the proposed model, if stopped early.
-As such, a low iteration MLEM reconstruction, $\lambda^k$ with $k$ being the number of iterations, was employed to build an initial estimate.
+Therefore, a low iteration MLEM reconstruction, $\lambda^k$ with $k$ being the number of iterations, was employed to build an initial estimate.
 Since $\lambda^k$ is only defined in the image domain, the initial estimate, $\phi^0$, was generated using the TOF-less system matrix.
 A modified version of the $R$ matrix was employed in order to satisfy~\eqref{eq:constraints}.
 Let $\widetilde{R}_{j,i}$ be equal to $R_{j,i}$ if $\sum_t y_j^t P^t_{j,i} \neq 0.0$ and 0.0 otherwise.
 The matrix was then normalized such that $\sum_j \widetilde{R}_{j,i} = \sum_j R_{j,i}, \forall i$.
 Thus, the PADE model was initialized with